-Five months prior to coming on board, Heather Bos had no idea Mercy Ships even existed.
-But her close friend and parents soon remedied that: all three knew that she’d be interested, given her easygoing nature, adventurous spirit, and love for people.
+Five months before coming on board, Heather Bos had no idea Mercy Ships even existed.
+But her close friend and parents knew that she’d be interested, given her easygoing nature, adventurous spirit, and love for people.

 Her medical expertise was the icing on the cake, making Heather a natural fit.
-At home, Heather works as a Physical Therapy Assistant- a profession she loved immediately.
-Here on board she works as a Hospital Supply Assistant: she is in charge of making sure the hospital is well- stocked with all the necessities: from culture swabs and IV start packs to catheters and oxygen masks, if you name it, she’ll supply it.
+At home, Heather works as a Physical Therapy Assistant – a profession she loved immediately.
+On board the hospital ship, she works as a Hospital Supply Assistant: she is in charge of making sure the hospital is well-stocked with all the necessities: from culture swabs and IV start packs to catheters and oxygen masks.
+If you name it, she’ll supply it.

 For a lot of people, volunteering on a hospital ship in Africa might be enough of an adventure, but not for Heather.
 When she first heard about an opportunity to visit a local woman’s prison on an early Saturday morning, she showed up ready.
 “Definitely go,” she told another crew member after returning that afternoon.

 Heather’s spirit of adventure is contagious.
 So what’s next?
 After she leaves the hospital ship, Heather will continue work as a Physical Therapy Assistant in Canada.
 She loves the job and might go on to become a PT.
 As far as further involvement with Mercy Ships goes, it’s definitely on the horizon.

 “Seeing the community here made me think that I wish I could stay longer…I didn’t know I would feel this way.”

 She’s grateful for her time on board, and wants others to get to experience it for themselves.